Bread Size for Sandwich Maker: Which Bread Fits? (2026)

 Does normal bread fit a sandwich maker?

 Yes.
-Standard packaged slices, about 10 cm by 13 cm, fit a 2-slice maker on width.
-The 13 cm length may hang over by about a centimetre on compact makers, so center the slice or trim the overhang.
+Standard packaged slices are about 10 cm by 13 cm.
+They fit a 2-slice maker on width.
+The 13 cm length may hang over by about a centimetre on compact makers.
+So centre the slice or trim the overhang.
 The lid should close without force.

 What is the best bread thickness for a sandwich maker?

-About 12 mm to 13 mm, which is normal sliced-bread thickness.
+About 12 to 13 mm, which is normal sliced-bread thickness.
 This seals well and browns evenly.
-You can go up to 16-19 mm only if your maker has a deep grill cavity.
+You can go up to 16 to 19 mm only with a deep grill cavity.
 Thicker than that and the plates cannot press the sandwich shut.

 Does brown bread or multigrain fit a sandwich maker?

-Packaged brown and multigrain breads fit just like white bread, since they are cut to the same slice size.
+Packaged brown and multigrain breads fit just like white bread.
+They are cut to the same slice size.
 Only thick-cut bakery versions need trimming.
-Judge by the actual slice size in your hand, not by the bread name on the packet.
+Judge by the real slice size in your hand, not the bread name on the packet.

 Can I use bakery or jumbo bread slices?

-Bakery and jumbo slices are the most likely to not fit, because they are wider and thicker than packaged bread.
-Cut them down to about 10-11 cm square and around 13 mm thick first.
+Bakery and jumbo slices are the most likely to not fit.
+They are wider and thicker than packaged bread.
+Cut them down to about 10 to 11 cm square first.
+Aim for around 13 mm thick.
 A 4-slice maker with larger plates handles big slices better.

 Why does my bread hang over the sandwich maker plate?

-Because the plate is nearly square, about 11.5 cm to 12 cm, while a bread slice is a rectangle about 13 cm long.
+Because the plate is nearly square, about 11.5 to 12 cm.
+But a bread slice is a rectangle about 13 cm long.
 The long edge is what overhangs.
-Rotate the slice, center it, or trim the extra length and it will sit inside the plate.
+Rotate the slice, centre it, or trim the extra length.
+Then it will sit inside the plate.

 Should I remove the crust before toasting?

 Only if it helps the fit.
-Hard crusts can stop the lid from sealing on a tight maker, so trimming them lets the plates close.
-If your bread already fits and seals fine, leave the crust on - it adds crunch and holds the sandwich shape.
+Hard crusts can stop the lid from sealing on a tight maker.
+Trimming them lets the plates close.
+Does your bread already fit and seal fine?
+Then leave the crust on.
+It adds crunch and holds the sandwich shape.

 Cooking for More Than Just Toast?